-Contraceptive combination of estrogen (usually ethinylestradiol) and a progestogen drug derived from 19-nor testosterone (desogestrel, drospirenone, etonogestrel, levonorgestrel, norelgestromin, norethindrone ...), that may be marketed as oral pills, vaginal rings (duration 3 weeks), transdermal patches (duration 3 weeks) or subcutaneous implants (duration 3 years).
+Contraceptive combination of a estrogen (ethinylestradiol, estradiol or mestranol) and a progestogen drug derived from 19-nor testosterone (desogestrel, drospirenone, etonogestrel, levonorgestrel, norelgestromin, norethindrone ...), that may be marketed as oral pills (combined oral contraceptive: COC), vaginal rings (duration 3 weeks), transdermal patches (duration 3 weeks) or subcutaneous implants (duration 3 years).

 There is some evidence, but inconsistent, that estrogen-based contraceptives may reduce milk production and that the progestin ones when administered early after birth may inhibit the initiation of lactation.

 No study has found negative effects on breast milk production or infant weight gain when COC are started after the first 2, or better 6, weeks postpartum.
 (Tepper 2015, Bahamondes 2013, Espey 2012).
 Only oe study found shorter duration of breastfeeding with the use of estrogen-progestogen combined contraceptives than with progestogen alone.
 (Goulding 2018)